za3k/short-programs/README.md

 ---
 Prints the last line from bash's history

+owns?
+---
+Checks which Arch Linux package owns a command

 ping-test
 ---
 Return true if the internet is up (a single ping to 8.8.8.8 returns).